Including plyometrics for runners in any training plan is an effective way to increase speed, endurance and performance.

 This is one of the best plyometrics for runners who are looking to improve their power and efficiency during regular training runs.

-A classic plyometric exercise is the box jump.
+A classic plyometric exercise is the box jump, which is a great addition to any plyometrics for runners routine.
 This exercise requires a box, stool, chair or another sturdy surface that is about a foot off the ground.

 Simply stand in front of the box or stool and jump onto it with both legs.
 The exercise itself sounds simple, but many athletes are surprised by the mental challenge (more so than physical) that this double leg jump presents.